By Mark Lamport-Stokes

 KOHLER, Wisconsin (Reuters) – John Daly had the latest in a long line of meltdowns when he hurled a club into Lake Michigan during the second round of the PGA Championship on Friday.

-p> Daly's tee shot appeared to end up in either Lake Michigan or thereabouts in the hazard, & his next two shots met with similar fates at Whistling Straits.
+p> Daly's tee shot appeared to end up in either Lake Michigan or thereabouts in the hazard, & his next two shots with his six-iron met with similar fates at Whistling Straits.

 Finally, with his seventh shot, following three wayward blows plus three penalty strokes, the 49-year-old American managed to keep the ball in play.

-The two-time major champion then took nine steps towards the green before losing his rad & flinging the club a considerable distance into the waters of Lake Michigan.
+The two-time major champion then took nine steps towards the green before losing his rad & flinging his club a considerable distance into the waters of Lake Michigan.

 However, the club did not go to waste as it was retrieved by a boy aboard a boat offshore.